rubenhortas/fail2bangeolocation/README.md

 * Grouped by country and city
 <img src="screenshots/screenshot_grouped_by_country_and_city.png" alt="Output grouped by country and city" width="600">

+## Geolocation DB

+IP geolocation is done through [Geolocation DB](https://geolocation-db.com).
+This means you will need an active internet connection in order to geolocate the IPs.

 ## Requirements

+* An active internet connection
 * python3
 * fail2ban
 * python libraries: